Most recently updated on December 8, 2022

 She said the notoriety brought tourists to the Navarro campus trying to locate the team.
 The squad had to cover their practice facility’s windows to keep people from peeking in.

 The cheerleading squad finished second at the national championships in Daytona Beach, Florida, in April 2021.
+That season is captured in season 2 of “Cheer” on Netflix.
+The squad bounced back in 2022 and won the championship again at the competition in April.

 The Plaza Where It Happened